nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > "Nearly half of American kids walked or biked to school in 1950; today that figure is 13 percent." [^grabar]

+### Freight

+> "urban planners historically focused on residential travel and personal behavior, failing to integrate the movement of goods into their planning." [^wenzel]

 ---